Blog

 Tips for Faster Approval

 1. Submit early.
 Don't wait until the deadline.
 Submit a few days ahead so there's time for questions without missing the cycle.
+If your office reviews pay apps internally before they go out, build that approval step into your timeline.

 2. Be conservative on percentages.
 It's better to bill 55% when you're at 58% than to bill 65% and get knocked back.
 Consistent, honest billing builds trust.